-In game development, hot update is a crucial capability, allowing us to update features and fix bugs without replacing the entire package.
-However, which elements can be hot-updated, which cannot, and which carry risks, are topics not extensively covered in current articles.
+In the process of game development, hot update is a very important capability that allows us to update features and fix bugs without replacing the entire package.
+However, there aren’t many detailed articles currently introducing what can be hot-updated, what cannot, and what carries risks.

 Hot Update Process

-Based on HotPatcher‘s hot update packaging mechanism: it tracks original project changes, automatically analyzes all resources that need to be packaged, and generates a differential patch against the previous version.
+Based on the hot update packaging mechanism of HotPatcher: it tracks original project changes, automatically analyzes all resources that need to be packaged, and generates differential patches compared to the previous version.

-After generation, patches are uploaded to CDN for subsequent testing and release.
+After the patch is generated, it will be uploaded to CDN for subsequent testing and release processes.

-Based on this hot update building solution, the initiation of hot update patch building and release are controlled by the version PM, without programmer involvement, and the intermediate process is fully automated.
+Based on this hot update construction scheme, the initiation of patch construction and release are controlled by the version PM, no programmer involvement is required, and the intermediate process is fully automated.

 Runtime

-At runtime, a dynamic patch download process needs to be implemented.
-It is best to perform unified mounting after the download is complete:
+At runtime, a dynamic patch download process needs to be implemented, ideally, mounting should be performed uniformly after the download is complete:

 The priority of hot-updated patches is incremental:

-1. Patches have a higher priority than resources within the installation package and fully downloaded resources.
+- The patch priority is higher than resources within the installation package and full-downloaded resources.

-2. The latest patch (x.3) has a higher priority than the second latest patch (x.2), ensuring that the latest patch can overwrite old resources.
+- The latest patch (x.3) has higher priority than the second newest patch (x.2), ensuring that the latest patch can overwrite old resources.

 This ensures that the latest resources can overwrite older ones, achieving the update goal.